Alterations and Development

 In 1988, Lord Teynham, William Ingham Whitaker III’s nephew, inherited Pylewell and the Estate.
-Today many of the Roper-Curzon family live on the Pylewell estate and are delighted to share their home with you for your wedding or event.
+Today many of the Roper-Curzon family live on the Pylewell estate and are delighted to welcome you to Pylewell for your wedding or event.

 During the Second World War, the estate was requisitioned for military use.

 During the First World War, the top floor of Pylewell Park was transformed into a hospital for officers on the frontline, many of which had suffered through gas attacks.
 There is a plaque in the hallway to commemorate this.

 Two parts of the house were knocked down, including the vast Ballroom that once hosted many fabulous parties and dances.
 Our wedding pavilion sits where the great Ballroom once would have been.

 Pylewell Park has seen Italian Prisoners of War walk through the entrance.

 Channel 4’s adaption of ‘The Scandalous Lady Worsley’ was a true story that took place at Pylewell Park.
 It ultimately led to the first legal precedent in favour of women.

 Many keen sailors have embarked on yacht races and regattas at Pylewell’s private beach.
 Joseph Weld, who acquired Pylewell in 1801, was one of the founders of the Royal Yacht Squadron in Cowes.
 This famous yacht ‘Alarm’ competed in the race that led to the naming of the America’s Cup.